knobz12/go-sigml/README.md

 e stands for Error and is used for indicating different typs of hardware, software and system errors upstream.
 ### s
 s stands for Signal event and is used for transmitting events upstream.
+### pr
+pr stands for policy request and is used to check user policies
+## xc
+xc stands for eXecute command and is used for sending commands to devices

 ### se
 se means Severity and is used to indicate how serious an exception/error/signal is.